This post may contain affiliate links.

-In this article, I’ll first highlight general tips for researching and planning budget safaris.
+In this article, I’ll highlight general tips for researching and planning budget safaris.

 Keep in mind, I am focusing on South Africa because that is where I was traveling.
-I can’t say much for other African countries, though I’ve heard from other travelers that Namibia, Zimbabwe, Botswana, Rwanda, and Kenya are great places to do safaris.
+I can’t say much for other African countries, though I’ve heard that Namibia, Zimbabwe, Botswana, Rwanda, and Kenya are great places to do safaris.

-(All the prices are South African Rand converted into USD, so the exact cost may vary depending on the exchange range).
+(All the prices are South African Rand converted into USD, so the exact cost may vary depending on the exchange rate).

 Types of Safaris

-There are other multi-day safaris on Get Your Guide for anywhere between $200 and $500, which is still pretty affordable for a few days of African wilderness and outstanding customer service.
+There are other multi-day safaris on Get Your Guide for anywhere between $200 and $500.
+That’s still pretty cheap for a few days of African wilderness and outstanding customer service.

 If you are renting a car in South Africa, you can drive yourself to and from the game reserve to save the cost of getting picked up and dropped off again.